ersadul/auction-fastapi-kafka/README.md

 note for me for further reference:
 - specify the topic key if you are concerned with events ordering (storing in the same partition) and create the most suitable key because when I sink into the topic into BigQuery the key is not included as a message.
-- Dont overuse ksql to create analytical queries (CMIIW, i just heard it from the expert but it makes sense)
+- Dont overuse ksql to create analytical queries (CMIIW, I just heard it from the expert but it makes sense)

 ## Prerequisites and requirements
 to install all the dependencies: